bazel-contrib/rules_perl/README.md

 ## Using Perl Modules

 This is the first stab at getting a more mature set of Perl rules for Bazel.
-Currenlty it is a manual process and, hopefully, it will be a map for automation later on.
+Currently, it is a manual process and, hopefully, it will be a map for automation later on.

 ### Current Steps